 Created by Gina Stovall, two days off is a thoughtfully curated collection of ethically and sustainably made clothing.

-Their fabric is headstock fabric, fabric that is unused and otherwise would have ended up in a landfill, and are made to order.
+Their fabric is headstock fabric, fabric that is unused and otherwise would have ended up in a landfill and is made to order.

 Grace Made is a faith-driven lifestyle brand that creates ethical modest apparel.
-Jennie Renne created the brand for women to express their style while honoring their faith.
+Jennie Renne created the brand for women to express their style while honouring their faith.

 Founded by a mother-and-daughter duo, Rebecca Henry and Akua Shabaka create clothing made to order from 100% organic cotton.